 S&P said in a June 1 report that the pension changes don’t affect GM’s credit ratings.
 Fitch characterized them as a positive because they will reduce future volatility in the company’s cash pension obligations and said it has enough free cash flow to make the payments under the agreement.

-While GM posted its ninth straight profitable quarter (GM) in the first three months of 2012, earnings were reduced by continued losses in Europe.
+While GM posted its ninth straight profitable quarter (GM:US) in the first three months of 2012, earnings were reduced by continued losses in Europe.
 GM has lost $16.4 billion in the region, which includes its Opel operations, since 1999.

 The automaker last year appeared on track to break even until November as Europe’s economy worsened.
 Akerson was part of the GM board that decided against selling the company’s German- based Opel unit in 2009.